Gitega: Education

 The Polytechnic University of Gitega was founded in 2014.

 Culture

 It is the home of Burundi's National Museum of Gitega.
 Several karyenda royal drum sanctuaries are located in the area, as well as the ibwami (royal court).
 On 29 April 1972, Ntare V of Burundi, the country's last Mwami (King), was killed in Gitega.

 Places of worship

-Among the places of worship, they are predominantly Christian churches and temples: Roman Catholic Archdiocese of Gitega (Catholic Church), Province of the Anglican Church of Burundi (Anglican Communion), Union of Baptist Churches in Burundi (Baptist World Alliance), Assemblies of God.
+Places of worship in Gitega are predominantly Christian churches and cathedrals, including: Roman Catholic Archdiocese of Gitega (Catholic Church), Province of the Anglican Church of Burundi (Anglican Communion), Union of Baptist Churches in Burundi (Baptist World Alliance), and Assemblies of God.
 There are also Muslim mosques.

 Transportation

 Gitega was served by Gitega Airport, which is now defunct.
 Gitega is served by four National Roads (Routes Nationales, RN): RN2 connects it with Bujumbura through the northwest, via Muramvya and Bujumbura Rural provinces.
 RN15 leads to the north of country, towards Ngozi and continuing on to Rwanda, while passing through the ancient royal court of Gishora; RN12, which separates from RN15 on the outskirts of Gitega, heads northeast to serve the provinces of Karuzi and Muyinga.
 The last is RN3, which heads towards the southwest towards Rumonge and Lake Tanganyika.